Australian feral camel

-By 2008, it was [incorrectly] feared that Central Australia's feral camel population had grown to about one million and was projected to double every 8 to 10 years.
-Camels are known to cause serious degradation of local environmental and cultural sites, particularly during dry conditions.
-Pastoralists, representatives from the Central Land Council, and Aboriginal land holders in the relevant areas were those amongst the complainants.
+The feral camels in Australia are also known to be aggressive when they encounter herds of domestic livestock, such as cattle, sheep, and goats; they can also be dangerously territorial towards people, especially females with newly born camels and males in their rut.
+In general, the mating season is known as a hazardous time to be close to camels, of either sex.
+Pastoralists, representatives from the Central Land Council, and Aboriginal land holders, in the affected areas, were those amongst the earliest complainants.
 An AU$19 million culling program was funded in 2009, and by 2013 a total of 160,000 camels were slaughtered, estimating the feral population to have been reduced to around 300,000.
-A post-kill analysis projected the original count to be around 600,000, an estimating error from the original number greater than the totality of the cull.
+A post-kill analysis projected the original count to be around 600,000.